Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``int32_t size``

-       -  Size of the iframe.
+       -  Size of the woke iframe.

 Description
 ~~~~~~~~~~~

-An I-frame displayed via the `VIDEO_STILLPICTURE`_ call is passed on
+An I-frame displayed via the woke `VIDEO_STILLPICTURE`_ call is passed on
 within this structure.